-- Gandhi Non-Cooperation (a) Mahatma -Movement : causes (Khilafat Movement, Rowlatt Act, Jallianwala Bagh Tragedy), programme and suspension - Chauri Chaura incident and impact of the Movement; the Civil Disobedience Movement: causes (reaction to the Simon Commission.
-Declaration of Poorna Swaraj at the Lahore Session of 1929), Dandi March, programme and impact of the Movement.
-Gandhi-Irwin Pact and the Second Round Table Conference; the Quit India Movement: causes (failure of the Cripps Mission, Japanese threat), Quit India Resolution and the significance of the Movement. - (b) Forward Bloc (objectives) and INA (objectives and contribution of Subhas Chandra Bose). - (c) Independence and Partition of India Cabinet Mission Plan (clauses only); Mountbatten Plan (clauses and its acceptance); and the Indian Independence Act of 1947 (clauses only).
+- (a) Mahatma Non-Cooperation Gandhi Movement: causes (Khilafat Movement, Rowlatt Act, Jallianwala Bagh Tragedy), programme and suspension - Chauri Chaura incident and impact of the Movement; the Civil Disobedience Movement: (reaction to the Simon Commission.
+Declaration of Poorna Swaraj at the Lahore Session of 1929), Dandi March, programme and impact of the Movement, Gandhi-Irwin Pact and the Second Round Table Conference: the Ouit India Movement: causes (failure of the Cripps Mission, Japanese threat), Quit India Resolution and the significance of the Movement. - (b) Forward Bloc (objectives) and INA (objectives and contribution of Subhas Chandra Bose). - (c) Independence and Partition of India Cabinet Mission Plan (clauses only); Mountbatten Plan (clauses and its acceptance); and the Indian Independence Act of 1947 (clauses only).